1:1 Mentorship + Placement Support

 High

-• Foundations + core patterns (interview-ready basics)
+• Foundations + core patterns for interview-ready basics

 System design relevance